compbiocore/cbc-hugo-site/README.md

 ## Deployment

 A build will be triggered and deployed into a S3 bucket whenever changes are pushed to master **and** the Travis build passes.
+Currently, the website can be accessed at [http://cbc-website-dev.s3-website-us-east-1.amazonaws.com](http://cbc-website-dev.s3-website-us-east-1.amazonaws.com).